RamonRemo/AnimatedRatingBar/README.md

 ## Features

 :star: Change between 8 types of animation (bounce, shake, rotate, jump and others).
-* Choose a curve for the animation
+:dizzy: Choose a curve for the animation
-* Adjust the intensity of the animations.
+:muscle: Adjust the intensity of the animations.
-* Use any widget as rating indicator.
+:full_moon_with_face: Use any widget as rating indicator.
-* You choose how many rating objects will be.
+:1234: You choose how many rating objects will be.
-* Select a rating by tapping.
+:point_down: Select a rating by tapping.
-* Includes a toggleable Cascade-Animation.
+:rainbow: Includes a toggleable Cascade-Animation.
-* Choose the duration of everything.
+:clock10: Choose the duration of everything.

 ## Usage